thienkieu/Tip/README.md

 # Reactjs:
 	1. Destructure not destruct of object that ref by property, so change prop of that object not trigger re-render for children component.
+	2. Change key of component, that force component will destroy and render new element, (Next user, this case we want re-render all children element with new props)

 # PHP:
 1. cannot call curl with https